telerik/winforms-docs/knowledge-base/memory-considerations.md

 I will summarize here:

 RadControls are Generation #2 and Form automatically calls its Dispose method when Form is shown and closed.
-MS Controls are gen #0 because they are just tiny wrappers and its Dispose() method is not necessary to call.
+Most of the objects created by the MS Controls  are gen #0 because they are just tiny wrappers and its Dispose() method is not necessary to call.
 If there is a memory leak even calling the Dispose() will not free the memory.